This page contains answers to questions that have been asked by customers several times (more than once).

 Do I need a LoRaWAN® ?

-TCR and PCR2 are connected devices used for live data applications.
+This is a connected device (sensor).
 The LoRaWAN® connection is used to transmit data to a server at regular intervals having a real time coverage of the traffic situation.

 Do I need to run my own LoRaWAN® ?